 - bank reports, individual credit offers, personal financial evaluations

 - automatic text for real estate, fitness data, nutritional data, stock market data, etc.

 - coaching apps based on personal data (e.g. fitness, medicine, nutrition)

 - sports reports, bets and odds

 In one of the next blog posts we will take a closer look at some specific application scenarios.
-Meanwhile, you can start thinking about the data you have lying around that is just waiting to be turned into valuable, conversion-strong and informative content.
+Meanwhile, you can start thinking about what data is all lying dormant on your end, just waiting to be turned into valuable, high-conversion, informative copy.
 Don’t let your data lie around on a data cemetery – create added value from data and start with automatic text creation.